meteor/meteor/client/full-api/api/blaze.md

 {{> autoApiBox "Blaze.render"}}

-When you render a template, the template's callbacks added with [`onCreated`](#template_onCreated) are invoked immediately, before evaluating the content of the template.
+When you render a template, the callbacks added with [`onCreated`](#template_onCreated) are invoked immediately, before evaluating the content of the template.
 The callbacks added with [`onRendered`](#template_onRendered) are invoked after the View is rendered and